 - Nicotine, gambling, binge eating.
 Trials are running across each of these.
 The mechanism is the same circuit: a reward system that has been hijacked by a substance or behavior, and a medication that quiets the hijack.

 - Mood and anxiety signals.
 Observational data and small studies have hinted that some patients feel less anxious, less compulsive, and a step less depressed.
-The signals are real but preliminary; randomized trials in psychiatric conditions are early.
+These signals are worth watching but preliminary, and randomized trials in psychiatric conditions are still early.

 - Long covid and inflammation.
 Trials of tirzepatide in long covid are underway on the hypothesis that chronic inflammation is part of the brain symptoms.
 We do not have the answer yet.

-- A flatter baseline mood.
-Not depression exactly, but less spark and less spontaneous joy.
+- A flatter baseline mood, with less spark and less spontaneous joy, though it stops short of depression.

 - Reduced pleasure from hobbies, music, food beyond hunger, or other reliable rewards.